dullbrowny/tokenization-poc/README.md

 - **Step 4**: Expand to a microservices architecture (Planned).
 - **Step 5**: Deploy the system to the cloud (Planned).

+## Progress

+--**Ste 1**: Completed.
+Also tagged this milestone. this when checked out will give you a basic FE/BE for lifecycle
 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.